Section 3: Animals

 Another enormous Ice Age mammal was the Bison latifrons (BYE zon LAT ih fronz).
 This is the ancestor of the modern bison, but it was about 25 per cent larger than today’s bison (Bison bison.)
 The horns were seven feet from tip to tip.
 These animals lived in small herds and preferred woodlands habitats.

 Horses still ran across North Dakota in the Ice Age.
 They had become more like the modern horse and have the same genus name, Equus (EE kwus.)
-Horses were larger in the Ice Age than their ancestors and through evolution had only one toe with a hard hoof.
+Ice Age horses were larger than their ancestors (Hyracotherium, Mesohippus and others) and had only one toe with a hard hoof.
 They had become grazers who depended on grass for their main source of food.
 However, horses became extinct in North Dakota and North America toward the end of the Ice Age.

 All of these mammals faced fearsome predators, especially the Smilodon fatalis (SMILE oh don fah TAL iss), (See Image 27.) better known as the saber-toothed cat.
 This cat was a little smaller in length (four to five feet) and height (three feet) than a modern lion, but it was heavier at 440 pounds.
 It had very powerful front legs and could spring onto its prey and slash the flesh with its seven-inch-long canine teeth.
 Smilodons sometimes bit into the skull of their prey and broke their canines on the hard bones of the skull.
 Their jaws opened to an angle of 120 degrees which allowed them to take a large bite in the neck or head of their prey.

 Why is this important?
 The end of the Ice Age coincides with the end of the Pleistocene Epoch.
-As the Pleistocene ended and the Holocene Epoch began, a new animal emerged on the plains of North Dakota.
+As the Pleistocene ended and the Holocene Epoch began, an entirely new form of animal life appeared on the plains of North Dakota.
+Humans had immigrated to North America from Asia.
+Their migrations brought them to North Dakota, where they hunted and co-existed with the animals of the Late Pleistocene and Early Holocene.
 Human hunters needed food for their own survival.
 They not only hunted the great beasts, they ate the same wild fruits and plants that some of the animals ate.
-They brought tame animals with them, and some scientists think that they also brought diseases that might have made Ice Age animals sicken and die.
+They brought tame animals (dogs) with them, and some scientists think that they also brought diseases that might have made Ice Age animals sicken and die.

 The record of the Pleistocene gives us a little more information about animal life in North Dakota, but we haven’t yet answered the questions about how life forms evolved and why extinctions occurred.
-In our recent past, humans have brought many new species of plants to North Dakota and have interfered with many natural aspects of climate and water flow.
+In our recent past, humans have brought many new species of plants to North Dakota and have interfered with many natural aspects of climate, soil, and waterways.
 As we experience climate change, the study of past climates and animal life may help us to understand what these changes will mean for us.
 There is much work yet to be done.